ti/nasync/README.md

 # WHY

-golang is something easy but Fallible language, you may do this
+golang is something easy but fallible language, you may do this

 ```go
    func yourfucntion() {